Nigeria

 Paraguay

-Paraguay is emerging as a key player in the South American dairy industry, characterized by robust milk production and strategic trade engagements.
+Paraguay is becoming a significant player in the South American dairy industry, with strong production and processing capabilities, active international trade, and strategic market developments.

 Peru